 What can an architect do before the purchase?

-If you’ve shortlisted a property, some architects offer a pre-purchase consultation.
-This may include:
+If you’ve shortlisted a property, some architects offer a pre-purchase consultation/appraisal.
+An impartial service like The Potential House typically includes:

-- Suggesting layout changes or rear/loft extension options
+Suggesting layout changes or options for rear/loft/side-return extensions

-They can even attend a second viewing with you for a more tailored opinion.
-It’s all about helping you make an informed decision before committing to a major purchase.
+They can even attend a second viewing for a more tailored opinion—helping you make an informed decision before exchange.

 When is the latest I should contact an architect?